Why Voice Input

 Typeflux Cloud latency is about 0.5-1 second.
 SenseVoice Small takes about 2-3 seconds on Intel Mac.
 I use the cloud version daily; local handles offline scenarios.

-If you just need basic English and Chinese voice input and do not want to configure multiple backends or manage model files, freeflow plus Groq is the fastest path to working.
+If you just need basic English and Chinese voice input and do not want to configure multiple backends or manage model files, freeflow plus Groq is the fastest way to get working.
 Groq offers free credits on signup; whisper-large-v3 is $0.111/hour, whisper-large-v3-turbo is $0.04/hour.[10]
 An hour of daily use costs a few dollars a month.

 References